ChaoShuoZhang/ICML26_rebuttlal/README.md

 <br>

-### Table 6: Supplementary FID and CLIP Score for T2I and Concept Erasure Models.
+### Table E: Supplementary FID and CLIP Score for T2I and Concept Erasure Models.
 *(For the evaluation metrics, FID was calculated between the images generated by the original models and those produced by the erased models.
 Meanwhile, the CLIP Score was computed to measure the semantic alignment between the input prompts and the generated outputs.)*
 | Model / Defense Setup | FID ↓ | CLIP Score ↑ |
 | :--- | :---: | :---: |